Research Centres of Excellence

 We are striving to build a network of seven dedicated research centres

 We establish partnerships at key UK universities and create Brain Tumour Research Centres of Excellence.
 We are investing in long-term research, building the ‘critical mass’ of expertise needed to accelerate the journey to find a cure.
-In turn, this facilitates increased research investment from other sources and allowing game-changing collaborations take shape.
+As the teams’ research progresses, they attract increased research investment from other sources and allowing game-changing collaborations take shape.

 We are working to:

 - Understand the origins of brain tumours in order to create personalised treatments for each patient

 - Starve cancer cells of the energy they need to grow and expand

 - Repurpose existing drugs in order to increase options for targeting brain tumours in children and adults

 - Identify mutations in low-grade brain tumours that dangerously accelerate tumour growth in children and adults

 - Find ways of delivering drugs across the blood-brain barrier to improve treatments

 For more details on this and all the research areas we are focusing on, please visit our Centres pages below.